nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 2. This results in a `Command` object which is executed by the `LogicManager`.
 3. The command execution can affect the `Model` (e.g. adding a task) and/or raise events.
 4. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.
+5. `Logic` loads the `undo/redo Manager` which is initially an empty stack.
+If the command that is recently executed successfully belongs to a undoable command, the undo/redo manager will record it.

 Below, you will find the Sequence Diagram for interactions within the `Logic` component for the `execute("delete 1")` API call.<br>